 If you are looking for something really specific or unique, you may need to go the paid route for stock photos.There are plenty of sites where you can go to search out what you’re after.

-For instance, I personally need quite a lot of office/desk stock photography for this blog, so I use Haute Chocolate (affiliate), which is a subscription-based service.
+For instance, I personally need quite a lot of office/desk stock photography for this blog, so I use Haute Stock (affiliate), which is a subscription-based service.
 It means I get fresh new photos each month and have a LOT to choose from.

 For my Etsy shop on the other hand, I’ll usually head on over to Creative Market (affiliate) if I’m looking for a stock photo for digital art prints or my mugs.

 Creative Market is like my bad habit of choice.
 There are soooo many pretty things to browse!

 However, if you don’t need stock photos all that often, you may just be able to get away with using free ones.
 Luckily, there are quite a few sites out there that offer free stock photos that you are able to use on your blog or on your social media, without permissions or often attribution required.